EconoGrid 40® Pavers

-EconoGrid 40® Grass is a porous paver that can provide a solution to a wide range of trafficking needs over grass surfaces.
+EconoGrid 40® is a flooring alternative that can provide a solution to a wide range of trafficking needs over grass surfaces.
 The need might be an overflow car park, an emergency access route or residential parking.

-The 40mm cells on the EconoGrid® 40 protect the grass roots from damage.
-The indent design allows grass runners to grow from cell to cell resulting in stronger and thicker grass surface.
+The 40mm cells on the EconoGrid 40® protect the grassroots from damage.
+The indented design allows grass runners to grow from cell to cell resulting in stronger and thicker grass surface.

 EconoGrid 40® range provides a vehicle access solution that costs less than concrete and is pervious enabling you to comply with soft landscaping regulations.
 Councils generally required over 15% of your commercial property to be soft landscape.

 Designed as a DIY installation All Stake Supply provides detailed downloadable installation instructions on this website.
-Alternatively we can arrange accredited landscape companies to install the grass protection products.
+Alternatively, we can arrange accredited landscape companies to install grass protection products.